testmana2/test/README-MacOSX.txt

 and install it with the usual procedure.
 You may read about it's usage via

 http://guide.macports.org/#using.port

+For a recipe on how to update MacPorts and the installed ports see the end of this file (Appendix A)

 9. Install aspell and dictionaries